MHaroonBaig/CodeForPakistan-Website/README.md

+#Code For Pakistan | Civic Innovation Lab
-A starting point for the anding page of Code for Pakistan website.
+A starting point for the landing page of Code for Pakistan website.